-One of the conundrums of having adult ADHD is that you need to be very organized.
+One of the paradoxes of having adult ADHD is that being organized will make your ADHD easier to live with.
 In fact, organization is essential for ADHD adults.

 But organizing with ADHD is difficult.
 It’s hard to plan, hard to perform daily tasks, and hard to follow through.